Small Group 4-Day Northern Lights Winter Vacation Package with Golden Circle & South Coast

 On day three of your winter vacation package, you'll discover some of the spectacular nature of Iceland, from high mountains to low beaches, white glaciers, and black cliffs.
 A minibus will take you from the capital city to explore the South Coast region.

-You'll head out along the South Coast, traveling under the magnificent Eyjafjallajokull glacier volcano that gained notoriety for disrupting aviation in 2010.
-Beside it is an even bigger ice cap called Myrdalsjokull Glacier, where you can take an optional glacier hike.
+You'll head out along the South Coast, traveling under the magnificent Eyjafjallajokull glacier volcano that gained attention for disrupting aviation in 2010.
+Beside it is an even bigger ice cap called Myrdalsjokull glacier.

 An experienced guide leads the glacier hike to ensure your safety and enjoyment.
 Your guide will safely navigate you on the icy terrain while sharing the history and folklore of the Icelandic glaciers.